-It's a beautiful summer evening: a tranquil scene of rolling hills, patches of forest, and stretches of green fields dotting the landscape treat the viewers' eyes.
+It's a beautiful summer evening: a tranquil scene of rolling hills, patches of forest, and stretches of green fields dotting the landscape treat our eyes.
 Jacob, 17 years old, is sitting in his car alongside a rural road talking to his girlfriend Ali, who is at a convenience store with her friend Mia.
 The two girls are getting ready to meet Jacob as well as Mia's new boyfriend Aiden.
 The plan is to go camping for the night.
-Aiden is older than the other three; Ali and Jacob had not yet met him.
+Aiden is older than the other three; Ali and Jacob have not yet met him.
 Ali and Mia had both lied to their mothers about what they were doing that night.

 Jacob is supposed to meet Aiden on the roadside in order to lead Jacob to "the spot" where they'll pitch camp.
 Aiden is late, but finally arrives in a fury of speed, his car engine roaring and music blaring, deafening the peaceful countryside.
 Loud.
 The boys introduce themselves then leave for the campsite.
 With Aiden leading, they both speed along the rural road, Jacob not at all comfortable with the velocity.
-Aiden, realizing he is lost, suddenly hits his brakes, almost causing Jacob to crash into him.
-After an exchange of words where Aiden admits he's clearly missed a turn, the boys continue driving, finally making it to the campsite to begin their preparations.
+Aiden, realizing he is lost, hits his brakes, almost causing Jacob to crash into him.
+Averting this accident amidst a few harsh words, the boys finally make it to the campsite to begin their preparations.

 It becomes clear to Jacob that the campsite is on private land even though it's out in the middle of nowhere.
 Once again, in spite of his trepidation, he goes along with Aiden.
 As the boys set up camp, they start drinking beer.
-Aiden finishes his first beer and opens a second, but acquiesces to Jacob's concerns about his drinking a driving, since he is the one who wants to return to town to pick up the girls.
+Aiden finishes his first beer and opens a second, but acquiesces to Jacob's concerns about his ability to drive since he is the one who wants to return to town to pick up the girls.
 Putting the beer aside to appear responsible, Aiden hides a third beer in his pocket, downing it before getting into the car.
 He then lights a half smoked joint as he sets off to pick up Mia and Ali.

 Back at the campsite Jacob drinks some more beer and smokes a joint as he mellows out, waiting for the three to return.
 When they don't show up, he starts calling Ali, but the cell signal is weak; it keeps glitching out.
 Able to hear only pieces of Ali on the other end, he becomes increasingly worried about them.
-The story switches back and forth between Jacob at the campsite and Aiden and the girls driving out to meet him.
+The story switches back and forth between Jacob at the campsite and Aiden with the girls driving out to the campsite.

-Aiden, behind the wheel, is distracted from driving by Mia's presence and because of the beer and marijuana.
+Aiden, behind the wheel, is distracted from driving by Mia, as well as the beer and marijuana.
 He drives erratically, swerving into the adjacent lane.
-Ali vocalizes her concerns the entire time.
+Ali is concerned the entire time.
 Jacob calls Ali again on the phone, but he hears only part of the conversation.
-When Ali screams at Aiden for missing a stop sign the only noise Jacob hears is the mayhem in the car.
-Avoiding a collision, Ali takes over the wheel to get to the campsite, but they take a wrong turn and become lost.
-After several snippets of interrupted conversations because of the poor cell signal, Jacob is convinced they have gotten into trouble; he takes off in his car to find them.
+When Ali screams at Aiden for missing a stop sign, the only noise

+Jacob hears is the mayhem in the car.
+Avoiding a collision, Ali takes over the wheel to get to the campsite, but they take a wrong turn.
+After several snippets of interrupted conversations because of the poor signal, Jacob is convinced they have gotten into trouble; he takes off in his car to find them.

-Ali, Mia, and Aiden are stopped by the mushroom farmer on the road to make sure they aren't headed to his property.
-They lie to the farmer, then set out again, when Ali sees the flicker of fire through the trees.
-They head towards the flames to come across a hellish scene; Jacob's car mangled and a second car on fire.
+After being stopped by the mushroom farmer on the road to make sure they aren't headed to his property.
+They lie to the farmer and set out on their way when Ali sees the flicker of fire through the trees.
+She, Mia, and Aiden head towards the flames to be faced with a hellish scene; Jacob's car mangled and a second car on fire.